 (b) No person shall practice midwifery in this State without a valid license issued in accordance with this chapter except as provided in section 4182 of this title.

 (c) A person who violates this section shall be subject to the penalties provided in 3 V.S.A. § 127(c).
 (Added 1999, No. 133 (Adj.
 Sess.), § 44, eff.
 Jan.
 1, 2001; amended 2007, No. 29, § 69.)

 § 4190.
 Written plan for consultation, emergency transfer, and transport

-(b)(1) A licensed midwife shall, within 30 days of a birth or sentinel event, complete any peer review that is both required by rules governing licensed midwives and which is generated due to a death, significant morbidity to client or child, transfer to hospital, or to practice performed outside the standards for midwives as set forth in the rules governing licensed midwives.
-This peer review report shall be submitted to the office of professional regulation within 30 days of its completion.
+(b)(1) A licensed midwife shall, within 30 days of a birth or sentinel event, complete any peer review that is both required by rules governing licensed midwives and that is generated due to a death, significant morbidity to client or child, transfer to hospital, or to practice performed outside the standards for midwives as set forth in the rules governing licensed midwives.
+This peer review report shall be submitted to the Office of Professional Regulation within 30 days of its completion.

 § 4191.
 Informed consent

 A licensed midwife shall provide each client with and maintain a record of a signed informed consent form that describes the midwife's education and credentials, whether the midwife has professional liability insurance coverage, procedures and risks of home birth, a copy of the emergency plan required by section 4190 of this title, and the address and phone number of the Office of Professional Regulation where complaints may be filed.
 (Added 1999, No. 133 (Adj.
 Sess.), § 44, eff.
 Jan.
 1, 2001.)